 - Yes, coconut oil has a very high saturated fat content.
 About 87% of its fat is 42 saturated.

 - Saturated fats retain data structure when heated to high temperatures unlike the polyunsaturated fatty acids found in vegetable oils.

-- Yes, Coconut oil can be a powerful weapon against bacteria including streptococcus mutants the bacteria in your mouth that causes dental plaque tooth decay, and Gun disease
+- Yes, coconut oil can be a powerful weapon against bacteria including streptococcus mutants, the bacteria in your mouth that causes dental plaque, tooth decay, and gum diseases.

 Yes, Coconut oil improves dermatitis and other skin disorders children with Eczema 47% of those treated with coconut oil noticed major improvements.

 - Yes, the MCTs in coconut oil are broken down in your liver and turn into ketones which can act as an alternative energy source for your brain.
-MCTs is to have impressive benefits for brain disorders including epilepsy and Alzheimer’s
+MCTs have impressive benefits for brain disorders including epilepsy and Alzheimer’s.

 - Yes, Virgin Coconut Oil has antibacterial properties that can help treat infections.

-- It can stop the growth of intestinal bacteria clostridium difficult commonly known as C. diff which causes severe diarrhea.
-It also appears to fight yeast and the effect is generally attributed to lauric acid the main fatty acid in coconut oil.
+- It can stop the growth of intestinal bacteria, clostridium, difficulty commonly known as C. diff, which causes severe diarrhea.
+It also appears to fight yeast and the effect is generally attributed to lauric acid, the main fatty acid in coconut oil.